Beyond Beehive

 The unique learning structure of the Montessori system placed great emphasis on the development of independent learning.
 This fostered an excellent work ethic that I could apply to areas outside academics, such as sports.
 I have pursued a very traditional sport, competing internationally in karate.
 Now that I travel solo overseas for tournaments, I have come to appreciate the sense of independence that Beehive instilled in me.

 Beehive has instilled in me the ability to learn and thrive in a non-conformist environment, and I have found this useful in the karate community, especially while in Japan.
 The Montessori approach also taught me how to effectively work amidst distractions.
-This skill has been crucial in developing
+This skill has been crucial in developing my concentration and focus.
+The emphasis on completing a task with progressively increasing outcomes has greatly enhanced my work ethic, not only in academics but in my sporting endeavours as well.

 The Montessori system encouraged a growth mindset, teaching me to continually strive for improvement and to set higher standards for myself.
 This has translated into a strong work ethic that is characterised by a persistent drive for excellence and a dedication to achieving increasingly ambitious goals.